Knee Pain During Pregnancy: Causes And Ways To Manage It

 Here are a few ways in which you can try to alleviate knee pain during pregnancy (9).

-• Exercise: Low-impact exercises such as moderate walking and swimming will strengthen your quadriceps and offer support to your knees.
+• Exercise: Being active during pregnancy is important for maintaining a healthy weight and easing knee pain.
+Low-impact exercises such as moderate walking, yoga, and swimming will strengthen your quadriceps and offer support to your knees.
 They might, therefore, prevent knee pain.

 • Give some rest to your feet: Do not strain your feet too much and rest more as you start to gain weight while pregnant.
 It will help ease your knee pain.